-We are pleased to announce the Sunpride Foundation as a new patron of CIMAM
+We are pleased to announce the Sunpride Foundation as a new Major Patron of CIMAM

 The Sunpride Foundation became a Patron of CIMAM, in February 2023.